About odour, noise and air quality in Sunshine North

 How EPA’s working to prevent odour from the Akzo Nobel site

 We’re seeking a long-term solution to community concerns about odour from Akzo Nobel’s site.
 In response to recent odour reports, we’ve been on-site at Akzo Nobel and nearby residential areas regularly to assess the odour issue and its impacts.

 In response to current and previous compliance and enforcement action, Akzo Nobel plans to build an air treatment system to control odour from its resin manufacturing activity.
-In January 2021, we served a new remedial notice to Akzo Nobel requiring the company to build this system.
-We’ve also requested Akzo Nobel gain formal approval from us to carry out the works.
-This will ensure all human health and environment impacts are considered.
+In March 2021, we served a new remedial notice to Akzo Nobel requiring the company to build this system.
+As part of this, we requested Akzo Nobel to gain formal approval from us to carry out the works.
+This ensured all human health and environment impacts are considered.

 How EPA’s working to prevent noise from the Akzo Nobel site